laget-se/react-gettext-parser/README.md

 # react-gettext-parser

-A gettext parser for React.

-Extracts translatable texts from components and provides the following features:

-* Get a list of messages in JSON format
-* Get .pot contents as a string
-* Write directly to a .pot file
+A gettext utility that extract translatable strings from JSX (and regular JavaScript) and puts them into a .pot file.
+It uses the [babylon](https://github.com/babel/babylon) AST parser.

-It can be used directly in JavaScript, in gulp, via babel and as a standalone CLI utility to be used in npm scripts.
+It can be used directly in JavaScript, in gulp, [via babel](https://github.com/alexanderwallin/babel-plugin-react-gettext-parser) or as a standalone CLI utility to be used in the terminal or from npm scripts.

-## Problem

-...

 ## Features

-* Parses anything that Babel does
 * Map component names and properties to gettext variables
 * Map function names and arguments to gettext variables
-* Available as a regular JavaScript object, a CLI utility, Babel plugin and Gulp task
+* Merges identical strings found in separate files and concatenates their references
+* Supports globs

 ## Usage